By Erik Marcus

 But no matter where you travel in India, vegetarianism is often the norm.
 For thousands of years, the pervasiveness of Hinduism, Buddhism, and Jainism caused most Indians to reject meat, fish, and eggs.
 No other part of the world has seen so many people eating so much vegetarian food for such a long time.
 So when it comes to offering up an endless assortment of vegetarian dishes, no cuisine compares to India’s.

-Given the staggering variety of popular vegetarian Indian dishes, we have a lot to cover here.
+We have a lot to cover here.
 So feel free to use the following links to skip ahead to the sections that particularly interest you.
 Following this brief introduction to India’s cuisine, I’ll introduce you to the country’s most prominent cooking ingredients, meals, and snacks.
 After that, I’ll offer advice on how to reliably order vegan meals served at Indian restaurants.
 Then I’ll try to talk you into visiting the Indian grocery nearest you by telling you about some must-purchase items.
 Finally, I’ll end with coverage of how to cook vegan Indian meals at home.

 How Dairy Products Took Over Indian Cooking